dionsnoeijen/dionsnoeijen.nl/_posts/2020-02-17-rethinking-the-approach.markdown

 ---

 <div class="larger">
-So, in my [last post](https://dionsnoeijen.nl/ui/dev/2020/02/15/leaving-projects-behind.html "last post") I describe how my first attempt failed.
+So, in my <a href="https://dionsnoeijen.nl/ui/dev/2020/02/15/leaving-projects-behind.html">last post</a> I describe how my first attempt failed.
 But I'm not done yet.
 </div>

 I have taken some time to rethink what I'm doing.
 First of all, there needs be be a bigger plan.
 I mean, when I zoom out a little, and think about the concept itself.
 How is this thing even going to work at all?